Movie projector: Magnetic

-70 mm, which had no optical sound, used the 5 millimeters gained between the 65 mm negative and the final release print to place three magnetic tracks outside of the perforations on each side of the film for a total of six tracks.
-Until the introduction of digital sound, it was fairly common for 35 mm films to be blown up to 70 mm often just to take advantage of the greater number of sound tracks and the fidelity of the audio.
+70 mm, which had no optical sound, used the five millimeters gained between the 65 mm negative and the final release print to place three magnetic tracks outside of the perforations on each side of the film for a total of six tracks.
+Until the introduction of digital sound, it was fairly common for 35 mm films to be blown up to 70 mm often just to take advantage of the greater number of soundtracks and the fidelity of the audio.

 Although magnetic audio was of excellent quality it also had significant disadvantages.
 Magnetic sound prints were expensive, 35 mm magnetic prints cost roughly twice as much as optical sound prints, whilst 70 mm prints could cost up to 15 times as much as 35 mm prints.
 Furthermore, the oxide layer wore out faster than the film itself, and magnetic tracks were prone to damage and accidental erasure.
 Because of the high cost of installing magnetic sound reproduction equipment only a minority of movie theaters ever installed it and the magnetic soundheads needed considerable maintenance to keep their performance up to standard.
 As a consequence the use of the Cinemascope 35 mm four-track magnetic sound format decreased significantly during the course of the 1960s and received stiff competition from the Dolby SVA optical encoding format.
-However, 70 mm film continued to be used for prestigious "roadshow" screenings until the introduction of digital sound on 35 mm film in the early 1990s removed one of the major justifications for using this expensive format.
+However, 70 mm film continued to be used for prestigious roadshow screenings until the introduction of digital sound on 35 mm film in the early 1990s removed one of the major justifications for using this expensive format.

 On certain stocks of Super 8 and 16 mm an iron-oxide sound recording strip was added for the direct synchronous recording of sound which could then be played by projectors with a magnetic sound head.
 It has since been discontinued by Kodak on both gauges.